johnmcfarlane/papers/c++/error-handling.md

 Having identified the subset of disappointment that counts as errors, the problem remains: how to deliver the bad news to the user.
-The signal must often travel across large sections of the code and different types of programs and components affect the method of delivery.
+This news must often travel across large sections of the code.
+As with bugs, Enforcement Profiles affect the choice of solution.
+Additionally, the choice of error handling technique is affected by other prominent features of the code...

 #### Batch Processing

 The simplest kind of code involves a finite amount of processing and no user interaction.
-All flow control can be expressed within a simple call graph and all results — disappointing or otherwise — can be delivered on completion.
+Flow of information typically follows flow of control within a call graph and results — disappointing or otherwise — can be returned on completion.

 Entire programs can be written this way.
 Diagnostic messages can be emitted at the point where the error is first detected.
-And only a failure code is returned by the `main` function.
+And only a failure code need be returned by the `main` function.

 #### Realtime Processing